arshreenidhijoshi05/SQL-Retail-Sales-Exploratory-Analysis/README.md

 ## 3. Objectives

-- Explore the retail sales database
+- Explore the overall database structure and schema.
-- Assess data quality
+- Understand customer and product dimensions.
-- Understand customer demographics
+- Analyze the historical sales timeframe.
-- Analyze product information
+- Evaluate key business measures and performance metrics.
-- Explore sales trends
+- Assess the magnitude and distribution of business entities.
-- Identify business patterns
+- Identify top and bottom performing customers, products, and categories.
-- Prepare the dataset for advanced analytics
+- Establish a strong analytical foundation for advanced business reporting and analytics.

 ---